What’s the lowdown?

 - The copper IUD is the most effective form of emergency contraception, and works up to 5 days after ovulation

-- If you are overweight, you may need a higher dose of the morning after pill
+- If you have a higher BMI, you may need to take two doses of the morning after pill

 - The morning after pill does not affect fertility, and there is no limit to the amount of times it can be taken